MicrosoftDocs/win32/desktop-src/Intl/about-complex-scripts.md

 ---
-Description: 'A complex script is a script for which the fComplex member of SCRIPT\_PROPERTIES is set to TRUE.
-This topic details the properties that a complex script might have.' ms.assetid: 'bceeb0d6-bda3-43bf-984e-87fbfb327578'
+Description: A complex script is a script for which the fComplex member of SCRIPT\_PROPERTIES is set to TRUE.
+This topic details the properties that a complex script might have. ms.assetid: bceeb0d6-bda3-43bf-984e-87fbfb327578
 title: About Complex Scripts
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Complex Scripts

-A [complex script](uniscribe-glossary.md#complex-script) is a script for which the **fComplex** member of [**SCRIPT\_PROPERTIES**](script-properties.md) is set to **TRUE**.
+A [complex script](uniscribe-glossary.md#complex-script) is a script for which the **fComplex** member of [**SCRIPT\_PROPERTIES**](/windows/win32/Usp10/ns-usp10-script_properties?branch=master) is set to **TRUE**.
 This topic details the properties that a complex script might have.

 ## Bidirectional Rendering